Book Now

 Naturally, those hefty dimensions mean there is plenty to love about The Pine Tree State.
 But it also means there is plenty about this state that will surprise you, too, including several fascinating Maine facts intricately linked to the locales where Opal resorts and hotels are located.
 Here are a few of our favorite – and lesser-known – things, proving there’s more to Maine than just lobster and lighthouses.

-After a lovely winter’s nap, we’re excited to announce that our Bar Harbor Opals – Harborside Hotel, Spa & Marina and West Street Hotel – are open and welcoming guests!
+And our Bar Harbor Opals – Harborside Hotel, Spa & Marina and West Street Hotel – are in the heart of it all.
 We can’t wait to see you!

 Book Your Maine Getaway Today